biobricks/commitdb/README.md

 });
 ```

-## .isHead _not implemented!_
+## .isHead

-ToDo

 Check if a commit is a head (no other commits have it as their prev).

-You can optionally call isHead synchronously under some circumstances.
+You can optionally call isHead synchronously if cache is on.
 Usage is the same as for .isTail

-## .isMerge _not implemented!_
+## .isMerge

-ToDo

 Check if a commit is a merge (it has multiple prevs)

 You can optionally call isMerge synchronously if you supply a commit object instead of a commit id.
+Usage is the same as .isTail

 # ToDo

-* implement isFork, isMerge, isHead
 * implement counts
 * implement hooks
 * write better tests